SimonNes112/Advent-of-Code/README.md

 ### I made this code with Ruby On Rails

 #### Where you can find the code:
-    - For The Rakes Go To lib/tasks
+    - For the rakes go to lib/tasks
-    - For The Data Go To data directory.
+    - For the data go to data directory.